Alive2212/LaravelPassportAuth/readme.md

 php artisan vendor:publish --tag laravel_mobile_passport.lang
 php artisan vendor:publish --tag laravel_mobile_passport.config
 ```
-user model must be extended from BaseAuthModel
+User model must be extended from BaseAuthModel

+In the next step you should install phoenix/eloquent-meta package and it's version related to your laravel version.

 ```php
     /**